Deborah Roth says:

 Time is the most valuable commodity and we all get the same 24 hours in a day.
 It's amazing how differently we all prioritize those precious hours, though.
 Being the giving, nurturing creatures that we are, it's easy to forget about ourselves.

 I've worked with hundreds of overwhelmed, under-nurtured moms, helping them to reclaim time, energy and space for themselves—to take care of their bodies, stimulate their minds, soothe their hearts, and nourish their souls.
 When I introduce the idea of "radical self care," I get a range of reactions: dismissive ("Right… who has time for that?!"), wistful ("That's nice, but I can’t afford to."), guilty ("Oh, I couldn't possibly…").
 Do any of them resonate with you?
 Or maybe you've got a particularly creative excuse for short-changing yourself.
-Motherhood & Love: How To Keep Your Main Relationships Fulfilling
+4 Clever Ways To Keep Romance Alive — Despite The Kids

 In my book, Circle of One: The Art of Becoming a SELF-Centered Woman, I outline ways that women can rediscover and support their inner cores of wholeness (what I call the "circle of one") through a practice of "sacred SELF-centeredness."
 Because if we don't place ourselves at the center of our lives, we become increasingly scattered, ungrounded, and miserable—our circle of one is just a black hole.
 And ultimately, if we don't create space for self care, we won't be whole enough to take care of those we love.
 In the words of a great (probably female) sage, "If mama ain't happy, nobody's happy!"
 ONE DAY Movie Contest: Tell A Love Story, Win Free Flicks & More